A fool with a tool is still a fool

 In any case, it is NOT a good idea to assume that the readers will look up the abbreviations used in your documents in Wikipedia if necessary, and therefore not think twice about them understanding your writings!

-It is very important to develop an eye for spotting any potentially harmful information in your current CV and other application documents.
+It is very important to develop an eye for spotting any potentially harmful information in your current CV / résumé and other application documents.
 One would think that the avoidance of counterproductive information in them is self-evident for any applicant.
 In fact, for many, it is not.
-Watch the video below to do better:

 > Don’t prove, just explain